Showing posts with label botanical. Show all posts

 The man who knows how to fix that special type of tire has gone home.

-Lora has air in the tire and we ride back to Whigham.
+Lora has air in the tire, and we ride back to Whigham.

-Sierra and Madison are at camp and camp ends at 3PM.
+Sierra and Madison are at camp, and camp ends at 3 P.M.

-That night all the kids go to vacation bible school, Nevada said someone hurt his feelings, and he said I am not going back to that church.
+That night, all the kids went to vacation bible school.
+Nevada said someone had hurt his feelings, and he added, "I am not going back to that church."

 I walked to the end of the road.